oxygen-anoxia/oxygen-anoxia/README_EN.md

 Hi, I’m Yiming Wang (oxygen-anoxia)

 I build intelligent systems, full-stack web applications, and LLM-powered tools.
 My work spans AI engineering, multi-component system design, and practical automation for real-world use cases.
+For more information about a single project, you can find README_en.md in each repo.

 ⭐ Featured Projects (Most Relevant & Technically Mature)